A person leaning over a pile of tax paperwork, attempting to figure answer if interest on savings accounts in Canada is taxable

 • Self-employment income

-• Employee profit-sharing plan
+• Employee profit-sharing plans

-You can see a complete list of the types of income you should report for taxes from the CRA website here.
 You must report your taxable income as part of your taxes when you file each year.
-The CRA evaluates your tax return and provides a notice of assessment.
-The notice of assessment indicates how much you owe the CRA or how much you get back as a refund.
+The CRA evaluates your tax return and provides a Notice of Assessment (NOA) indicating whether you owe money or are getting a refund.

 How is a savings account taxed?